-But this is Hyundai at its most strident and confident.
+Well it seems like it – this is Hyundai at its most strident and confident, with an impressive consistency across its entire range.
 The Tucson name first appeared in 2004, on a quirky looking car that put value for money above all else.
-The two generations which followed (one of which was called ix35 in the UK) forwent any aesthetic interest in order to chase the tidy dynamics and interior quality of rivals.
+The two generations which followed (one of which was called ix35 in the UK) sacrificed any aesthetic interest in order to chase the tidy dynamics and interior quality of rivals.
 Now Hyundai’s nailed those, interesting styling is truly back on the menu.

-And how.
-Hyundai tells us the new Tucson wasn’t created by traditional sketching, but “through geometric algorithms produced by cutting-edge digital technology”.
-What we’re picturing is a computerised version of those spirograph kits we played with as kids.
-What they’ve pumped out is pretty memorable, with the headlights, DRLs and indicators hidden among little lozenges in the grille – only coming to life as they’re switched on – and the wheel arches looking like the end result of looking at a Lamborghini Countach poster before a cheese dream.
+Hyundai says the Tucson wasn’t created by traditional sketching, but “through geometric algorithms produced by cutting-edge digital technology”.
+What we’re picturing is a computerised version of those Spirograph kits we played with as kids.
+What it has pumped out is pretty memorable, with the headlights, DRL and indicators hidden among little lozenges in the grille – only coming to life as they’re switched on – and the wheelarches looking like the end result of staring at a Lamborghini Countach poster before a cheese dream.

-It’s notable because Hyundai’s engineering team is chockful of former BMW employees.
-We’d argue their current workplace is more successfully pumping out bold design ideas than their former workplace…
+It’s notable because Hyundai’s engineering team is rammed full of former BMW employees.
+We’d argue their current workplace is more successfully pumping out bold design ideas than their former stomping ground…

 Loads more options than the cars before it, then.
 Dynamically it ought to have more depth, too, with development miles encompassing everything from laps of the Nürburgring to hauling trailers around the Alps.
 So it looks more arresting than the bulk of its competitors.
 But is it any more arresting to drive?